Teams across the world have switched to remote work in light of the COVID-19 pandemic.

 - An overview of each member’s work.

-Let’s take a deeper dive into one of the best project management platforms available for virtual teams!
+Let’s take a deeper dive into the best project management platforms available for virtual teams!

 ClickUp is a modern project management software that makes it easy for virtual teams to collaborate together.
 With handy integrations with remote tools such as Slack, Google Drive and Time Doctor (a virtual time-tracking tool), ClickUp can unify all your virtual team communications.